The Quantum Substrate: Categorical Structure and the Hardware Maturity Gap

 Given the hardware maturity gap, what does it mean for a software framework to be “quantum-ready”?
 The answer is modest but specific.

-What “quantum-ready” does not mean is that Fidelity implements quantum circuit compilation today, or that quantum backends will produce useful results on current hardware.
+What “quantum-ready” does not mean is that we implement quantum circuit compilation today, or that quantum backends will produce useful results on current hardware.
 The framework accommodates quantum as an eventual target without requiring architectural rework.
 This is a property of the design, not a shipping feature.

 The Hybrid Computing Model